-For those unfamiliar with classic fairy tales, in Goldilocks, a little girl visited the home of a family of three bears, and tried each of their meals, chairs and beds.
-She choose the options most comfortable for her, in terms of taste, size and softness.
+For those unfamiliar with classic fairy tales, in Goldilocks, a little girl visited the home of a family of three bears and tried each of their meals, chairs, and beds.
+She chooses the options most comfortable for her, in terms of taste, size, and softness.

 Human beings both love and need challenges, but there’s an optimal level of difficulty in them for us to be able to be both motivated and be growing at the same time.

 Imagine you’re playing chess.
 If your opponent is a five-year-old kid you’ll quickly become bored as the match is way too easy, you’re not learning anything from it.
 On the other end of the spectrum if you play against Garry Kasparov you’ll be demotivated for another reason: there’s simply no way you can win and probably again won’t learn anything as the match will be over before you even begin to comprehend your opponent’s moves.